apiotrowski255/SpongeSwap/README.md

 - No clear ending as to when each round finishes - this needs to be fixed because from a player perspective it's infuriating to have the round finish before all the bubbles/whatever disappear from the screen.
 LET THE SCREEN BE CLEAR BEFORE THE NEXT ROUND.
 - Also no real way to hit spongebob - have I missed something because no matter where I hit enter in the sideways krabby patty slider, everything is missed.
 -  have seen TODO re: collisions so won't comment since that's already been recognised

+Secondplayer2p feedback:
+-My only real complaint I got is when spongebob would shoot out his small bubbles they were sometimes a little to hard to see -> referring to bubble size 32.
+This could be fixed by increasing the size to say 48.

 if version 1.2
 typo fixes: